Paillon

-The Paillon (/fr/; Nissard Occitan: Palhon) is a coastal river of the Alpes-Maritimes that flows into the Mediterranean Sea in Nice, near the old district.
+The Paillon (/fr/; Italian: Paglione Nissard Occitan: Palhon) is a coastal river of the Alpes-Maritimes that flows into the Mediterranean Sea in Nice, near the old district.
 It is 35.8 km long.
 Its drainage basin is 258 km2.
 Its source is north of Lucéram.
 It flows generally south, through L'Escarène, Peillon, Drap (where it meets its main tributary Paillon de Contes), La Trinité, and finally Nice.

 Being a typical Mediterranean river with low water level throughout the year but with the autumn and winter rains can turn violent with damaging floods.